ayumahapat0/diabetic_retinopathy_prediction/README.md

 cd results/
 ```
 ---
-## Report
+## Final Paper

-You can find our report in the Final Report of this project in this repository
+The Final Paper is called "Automated Diabetic Retinopathy Prediction Using Feature Based Machine Learning"

+It is in this github repository

 ---